stellar/hackathon-get-started/README.md

 [**Horizon Reference Overview**](https://www.stellar.org/developers/reference/) - You'll be using the Horizon API a lot over the next 24 hours.
 Here's an overview of Horizon endpoints and how to use them.

+[**Stellar Testnet Documentation**](https://www.stellar.org/developers/guides/concepts/test-net.html) - To avoid testing with real money, we of course recommend that you use the Stellar testnet.
+This guide will explain what the testnet is and some best practices.

 [**JavaScript Stellar SDK**](https://github.com/stellar/js-stellar-sdk) - Here's the Github repo for the JS Stellar SDK.
 It contains some documentation and reference examples that should help you get started.

 ## Projects Building on Stellar